nakagami/janomecabdic/README.rst

 This is an add-on package for janome https://mocobeta.github.io/janome/ .

-Janome can use compiled dictionaries for Mecab https://taku910.github.io/mecab/ via janomecabdic.
+Janome can use compiled dictionaries for MeCab https://taku910.github.io/mecab/ via janomecabdic.

 Example